Drumsticks1/TS3-LogDataViewer/README.md

 #### Client table layout and features

 Controls for the client table:
-- Switch between sorting by first or last Connections via the a button.
+- Switch between sorting by first or last Connections via a button.
 - Collapse all extended lists via a button.

 ID  | Nicknames                                                                     | Connections                                                                        | IPs                                             | Connections Count | Connected | Deleted